astrobiology-society-of-asia-pacific/astrobiology-society-of-asia-pacific.github.io/index.md

 ![Image of AbSciCon2019 logo](/images/AbSciCon2019_logo.jpg)

 Attendees of the original "Astrobiology in Asia" meeting at AbSciCon 2019 showed enthusiasm about (1) promoting astrobiology in their home countries or in the Asia-Pacific countries where their current affiliations are located; (2) the idea of having a regional meeting equivalent to AbSciCon; and (3) the idea of having an organization to facilitate the above activities.
 They reconvened to discuss steps going forward.
-Here is <a href="/pdfs/AbSciCon_AsiaPacific_20190628_v2.pdf">a short summary</a>.
+Here is <a href="/pdfs/AbSciCon_AsiaPacific_20190628_v2.pdf" target="_blank">a short summary</a>.

 ## Missions